Spiral Foods has an exciting range of Mediterranean inspired dip and toss oils, made from 100% extra virgin olive oil. They come in three flavours:

 - Take off the heat and add some basil leaves.

 - Puree in a blender or food processor.

 - Season with salt and pepper to taste and garnish with basil.

 - Serve with toasted cheese sandwiches or a crusty bread roll for a easy dinner or quick lunch.

 Variation: Use a tin of tomatoes or a cup of tomato juice (e.g. V8) instead of real tomatoes.

 We visited the Mitchie Markets on Sunday and picked up some potted herbs to plant in our veggie beds.
-We also discovered a new stand with seedlings and got six miniature lettuce.
-There are two lettuce growing from seeds we planted a month ago, but unfortunately that’s all.
-Perhaps we are cheating a little, but I haven’t been weighing the herbs.
+We also discovered a new stand with seedlings and bought six miniature lettuce.

 A good pesto is more about the basil and less about the nuts, so to give a more local flavour I’ve swapped the traditional pine nuts for macadamias.
 The basil must be fresh.